Jorge Blanco (musician): 2016–2020: Musical solo debut and Conmigo

-2021–present: Daddies on Request and new music
+2021–present: Papás por Encargo and new music

 On March 12, 2021, Blanco was featured on "Say O" from Brazilian DJ and producer Bruno Martini's debut album Original.
 On March 19, 2021, Blanco released "Polvo De Estrellas", a collaboration with DJ duo AtellaGalli, as a single.
 On March 26, 2021, the collaboration between Blanco and singer Anna Chase titled "Antídoto" was released as a single.
 On September 24, 2021, Blanco released a song titled "Hot Damn" as a single.
 On October 29, 2021, Blanco released a song titled "Bad Karma" as the follow-up single.
 Blanco voiced Noah in the Latin American version of the animated film Ron's Gone Wrong, released in October 2021.
 On November 5, 2021, Blanco appeared on the remix of Lalo Brito's song "La Culpa".
 On March 11, 2022, the collaboration between Blanco and musical group Grupo Cañaveral De Humberto Pabón titled "Dime Que Regresarás" was released as a single.